-Given constraints of time and so forth, satisficing seems to be a reasonable behavior.
+Given constraints of time and information, satisficing seems to be a reasonable behavior.
 If an individual finds that the "satisfactory" level was set too low, a search for options that meet that level will result in a "solution" rather quickly.
 In this case, the level may then be adjusted to a higher standard.
 Conversely, if the level is set too high, a long search will not yield an acceptable outcome, and the "satisficer" may lower his or her expectations for the outcome.

 Another deviation from maximizing behavior as traditionally defined has been called meliorating-defined as starting from the present level of well-being and finding opportunities to do better.
-A simple example is a line fisherman who has found a whole school of haddock but wants to keep only one for his supper.
+A simple example is a fisherman who wishes to keep the biggest fish he can catch that day.
 He first catches a fish.
-He doesn't stop there, but goes on to catch a second fish, which he compares it to the first one - keeping the larger, and releasing the other.
+He doesn't stop there, but goes on to catch a second fish, which he compares to the first one-keeping the larger and releasing the other.
 Each subsequent catch is compared to the one he has retained as the largest so far.
 At the end of the day, the fish that he takes home will be the largest of all those caught.